 Dean adds: "You should aim to match the speed of the other traffic on the motorway which makes it easier to filter in smoothly."

 I am reminded that hogging the middle lane at slower speeds is bad driving practice as other drivers may get impatient and cut in when overtaking so try to stay in the left lane unless you're overtaking.

 Clean your car

 Grubby windscreens and dirty mirrors can cause problems if you can't see where you're going, but the clutter inside your car like empty take out coffee cups can cause accidents too.

-According to car insurance firm More Than, 20 per cent of drivers have had an accident or near miss due to empty coffee cups rolling under the brake pedal.
+According to car insurance firm More Than, 20% of drivers have had an accident or near miss due to empty coffee cups rolling under the brake pedal.

-What's more, 44 per cent of women experience problems with the pedals due to driving in high heels.
+What's more, 44% of women experience problems with the pedals due to driving in high heels.